PZP Knowledge Center

 A non-cellular membrane known as the zona pellucida (ZP) surrounds all mammalian eggs.
 The ZP consists of several glycoproteins (proteins with carbohydrates attached), one of which, ZP3, is the sperm receptor (the molecule which permits attachment of the sperm to the egg during the process of fertilization).

 The PZP (Porcine Zona Pellucida) vaccine is derived from the ZP protein from porcine ova.
 PZP is produced by a complex process whereby the ZP is removed from the ovum, the glycoproteins are extracted, isolated, and converted into a vaccine.
-The PZP is emulsified with an adjuvant to which stimulates the animals’ immune system.
+The PZP is emulsified with an adjuvant which stimulates the animals’ immune system.

 The PZP vaccine is usually given in a series of 2 vaccinations, 2-6 weeks apart, and then a booster every 8-12 months, depending on the species.